-For the security of your guns and ammunition, you need a high-quality and tamper-proof gun safe.
+For the security of your guns and ammunition, you need a high-quality gun safe.
 This will secure your amour against theft, burglary, and fire.
 However, you need to maximize the security of your safe.

 To achieve this, you need to bolt down your safe.
 The best way to bolt gun safe to concrete floor entails selecting the right room and the correct spot.
 More often than not, you will fix your safe in a corner of your secure room.

 The walls will provide an extra barrier to the walls of your safe.
 Moreover, your safe will not be easily visible to intruders.
 You need several workshop tools to accomplish this DIY job.